Mordell-Tornheim multiple zeta-functions, their integral analogues, and relations among multiple polylogarithms: Introduction and statement of results

 For example, we have

 and

 where

-Our results concerning the behavior of $I_r(x;\bm{\omega},a)$ have some interesting applications.
+Our results concerning the behavior of $I_r(x;\bm{\omega},a)$ have the following interesting application to multiple polylogarithms.
 Theorems \ref{asymptotic for I} and \ref{power series for I} give two asymptotic formulas of $(a+|\bm{\omega}|)^x I_r(x;\bm{\omega},a)$ which are apparently different.
 Hence, by comparing the coefficients of $x^{m-r}$ for $m\ge 1$, we obtain some nontrivial relations among multiple polylogarithms.
 For instance, when $r=2$ and $m=2$, we have

-In general, as established in Theorem \ref{relation among MPL}, we can express $c_{r,m}(\bm{\omega},a)$, which is a linear combination of multiple polylogarithms with integer coefficients, as a finite sum of products of logarithms and values of Bell polynomials.
-Here, the values of Bell polynomials appear as polynomials in Riemann zeta values with integer coefficients.
-Furthermore, by using a refinement of Theorem \ref{asymptotic for I} (see Theorem \ref{expression by S}), we can derive additional nontrivial relations for multiple polylogarithms.
-For example, the simplest case gives explicit expressions for one-variable multiple polylogarithms of type $\Li_{1,\ldots,1,2}(z)$ using polylogarithms, as well as its inversion formula.
+Further examples of relations among multiple polylogarithms will be presented in Corollary \ref{cor:1,...,1,2} below and in Section \ref{sec:application to MPL}.

+Those examples can be shown as special cases of the following Theorem \ref{relation among MPL}, which express $c_{r,m}(\bm{\omega},a)$ as a finite sum of products of logarithms and values of Bell polynomials $B_k(x_1,\ldots,x_k)$ (whose definition will be given in Section \ref{sec:refinement}).